ibm-cloud-docs/vpc/console-tutorial.md

 ## Congratulations!
 {: #congratulations}

-You've successfully created and configured your VPC using the IBM Cloud console.
+You've successfully created and configured your VPC by using the IBM Cloud console.
 You can continue to develop your VPC by adding more instances, subnets, and other resources.